Top IoT use cases & statistics for 2025

 Autonomous driving

 Along with AI and computer vision, IoT is an integral element of autonomous vehicle technology.
-Currently, there are driver-assistance systems of various levels of automation, spanning from simply helping the driver with lane centering or cruise control to completely taking the driving over, with no human intervention needed.
+Currently, there are driver-assistance systems providing various levels of automation, spanning from simply helping the driver with lane centering or cruise control to completely taking the driving over, with no human intervention needed.

 Car predictive maintenance